How To Read Preliminary Title Report

 Always read the preliminary title report!

-The preliminary title report is where you will find what the seller owes on the property, what the title company won’t insure, and what easements go against (and with) the property you can even see if anyone has done an Ellis Act Eviction on the property.
+The preliminary title report is where you will find how much money the seller has borrowed on the property, what the title company won’t insure, and what easements go against (and with) the property.
+You can even see if anyone has done an Ellis Act Eviction on the property by reading the preliminary title report.
 These are all very important things to know and which can get swept under the rug in the chaos of buying a home.
-If you are in escrow right now and you are wondering if you should read the preliminary title report, yes read it!
+If you are in escrow right now and you are wondering if you should read the preliminary title report, yes, read it right now!

 These are some things to look for:

 Are all the sellers’ names and signatures on the purchase contract the same as in the title report?
 Every seller on title report must agree to the sale by signing any and all escrow documents including the purchase contract.
 Imagine a husband and wife are on the preliminary title report but only the husband’s name is on the purchase contract.
 Both signatures must be on the purchase contract in order to close escrow.

 Fee Title for instance.
 This is very important for understanding what property rights are actually being sold.
 You can find this information on the same page as the owner’s name.

 Mike & Oliver are here to help you every step of the way!

 These are described as property taxes, current taxes, supplemental taxes, liens including a description of what has been borrowed against the property, delinquent taxes etc. The point is this is the section of the preliminary title report where you begin to get a sense of what is owed on the property.

 This is where you will find any easements either to the benefit or against the subject property.
 For instance the subject property may have a driveway that crosses over a piece of the neighbors property allowing access to the street.
 Then again the neighbor might have an easement to walk along the side of the subject property to get to his/her backyard.
 The point is there are many types of easements, and this is where you can find them.
 If there is even a wisp of a question it is important to ask the title officer know what you are buying!